perezjln/perezjln.github.io/content/authors/admin/_index.md

     url: https://www.epita.fr/

 # Short bio (displayed in user profile at end of posts)
-bio: Seasoned AI research leader with 15+ years of experience in academia and industry.
+bio: AI research leader with 15+ years of experience in academia and industry.
 Expertise in reinforcement learning, NLP, and robotics.
 Proven track record of translating research into impactful products.

 # Social network links
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.